mikebutrimov/fuzzySolderingIron/README.md

 already in my fork)

 #Usage:
-A0 input - analog read for thermosensor
+A0 input - analog read for thermosensor<br>
-A1 and A2 inputs - for up and down buttons digitalOutput on pin 5 - for pwm control of power supply
+A1 and A2 inputs - for up and down buttons<br>
+digitalOutput on pin 5 - for pwm control of power supply